Key facts

 What types of freight does Radiant Logistics move?

-Radiant Logistics primarily brokers dry van FTL and LTL freight.
-Cross-border Canada is an active capability and a relative strength.
-Refrigerated, intermodal, and flatbed are available on a limited basis through subsidiary operating partners.
-Radiant does not actively broker air/expedited, bulk/tank, or parcel freight.
+Radiant primarily brokers dry van FTL and LTL freight, with cross-border Canada as a relative strength.
+Refrigerated, intermodal, and flatbed are limited through subsidiary operating partners.
+No air/expedited, bulk/tank, or parcel.

 How do Radiant Logistics' rates compare to other freight brokers?

-Radiant Logistics' pricing leverage is strongest on US-Canada cross-border lanes and in Pacific Northwest corridors where its subsidiary network is most dense.
-As a publicly traded company, Radiant does not disclose broker margin data, but its multi-brand model means pricing can vary by operating partner.
-Use ShipperGuide to benchmark Radiant's quote against other brokers — especially for US-Canada freight where alternatives are fewer.
+Pricing leverage is strongest on US-Canada cross-border lanes and Pacific Northwest corridors where the subsidiary network is densest.
+The multi-brand model means pricing can vary by operating partner.
+Benchmark especially for US-Canada freight.